ssgalla/machinelearning-neuralnetworks-perceptron/README.txt

 open the files with i3 processing which is included in the files then click run alternatively click on the application folders and run independent Java application

+NOTE: YOU WILL NEED TO DOWNLOAD I3 PROCESSING

 Scenario